ZeroxyDev/MonTally/readme.md

    - In the game settings, go to **Interface settings**.
    - Enable **"Always Show Battle HUD"** to ensure accurate Pokémon detection and logging during battles.
    - In the game settings, go to **Video settings**.
-   - Disable **"Show Battle Background"** to avoid distractions that could interfere with Pokémon detection and logging. (you can enable if you are using [MonTally OCR Optimizer Mod](https://github.com/ZeroxyDev/montally-optimizerOCR-mod/releases/latest))
+   - Disable **"Show Battle Background"** to avoid distractions that could interfere with Pokémon detection and logging.
-   - For optimal Pokémon detection in PokeMMO, I highly recommend installing the [MonTally OCR Optimizer Mod](https://github.com/ZeroxyDev/montally-optimizerOCR-mod/releases/latest).
-This mod significantly improves detection accuracy.
-   - To prevent miscounting, I recommend giving nicknames to your Pokémon.
-This helps MonTally distinguish between wild encounters and your own Pokémon.

 6. Begin seamlessly counting and tracking your Pokémon encounters!

+### PokeMMO Native Integration

+MonTally also supports a native PokeMMO integration flow:

+1. Open **Settings** and switch to the **PokeMMO** profile.
+2. Click **Connect PokeMMO** to launch or reconnect the game through MonTally.
+3. Enter the game and load your character.
+4. Use **Sync with PokeMMO** if you want to import your current tracker data into the active profile.
+5. Optionally enable **Match PokeMMO in real time** if you want MonTally to fully mirror PokeMMO tracker data.

+This workflow is recommended when you want stricter real-time sync and profile-based separation for PokeMMO hunts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>